AWARD WINNING JAZZ VOCALIST

 "A true new talent, shining right here..."

 Louise Balkwill is a jazz singer living and performing in London.
-She was born in Tooting and raised in Leicester by her hard working single mum of three, Vanessa, who encouraged and inspired her to pursue her interest in music from a very early age.
-Born into a family of musicians, Louise has never been short of inspiration and was raised as a multi instrumentalist before turning her interests to singing at the age of 16.
+She was born in Tooting and grew up in Leicester, where she was encouraged to pursue her love of music from an early age.
+Born into a family of musicians, Louise has never been short of inspiration and was raised as a multi-instrumentalist before turning her talents to singing at the age of 16.

-Louise formed her first jazz ensemble at the age of 17 and later obtained a scholarship at Trinity Laban Conservatoire of Music and Dance.
-She was awarded the Vivian Prindl Outreach Prize in 2017 in recognition of her projects of international acclaim.
+Louise obtained a scholarship at Trinity Laban Conservatoire of Music and Dance in 2012, where was later awarded the Vivian Prindl Outreach Prize in 2017 in recognition of her projects of international acclaim.
+She won first prize in the vocalist category of Riga Jazz Stage 2022 and performs with the Puppini Sisters as both their tenor and soprano deputy.

 "Totally bowled over by Louise Balkwill's incredible vocals and engaging stage presence"